cmlakin/4760_lakin.4/README.md

 	gitHub.
 As time went on, I didn't do that as often as I should have.
 	I found myself not remembering exactly everything that I had worked on or changed.
 Will be more mindful of this next time.

+	It also helps to transfer the files over before pushing.